mario6385/Among-us-4/README.md

 ------------------------------
 ## Assassin
 ### **Team: Impostor(killing)**
-The Assassin is an Impostor who once per round, can guess the role of other player in meetings.
+Assassin is an Impostor who once per round, can guess the role of other player in meetings.
 If they get it correct, that player dies, if they get it incorrect, they die instead. settings
 |Name|Description|Range|Default|
 |---------|:-----------:|:----------:|:------------:|